-Depending on how far along you are in pregnancy, different procedures may be available to you.
+Depending on how far along you are in your pregnancy, different procedures may be available to you.
 You will need an ultrasound to determine how far along the pregnancy is and whether the pregnancy is viable before deciding which could be right for you.

 A medical abortion (often referred to as the abortion pill or chemical abortion) uses a series of medications to terminate and dispel of a pregnancy.
 Medical abortion is only available early in pregnancy and is typically not available for pregnancy further along than ten weeks.

 Mifepristone, the first of the two pills, cuts off the supply of progesterone to the pregnancy.
 Progesterone is vital for the pregnancy to continue, and without it, the pregnancy will terminate.
 The first pill is usually taken in a clinic, and the second, misoprostol, is taken at home.
-Misoprostol causes your uterus to contract and dispel of the pregnancy through the vaginal canal.
+Misoprostol causes your uterus to contract and dispel the pregnancy through the vaginal canal.

 Surgical abortion, sometimes called a procedural abortion, is used later in pregnancy and involves the dilation of the cervix and removal of the pregnancy with suction, forceps, curettes, or other surgical tools.
 Depending on your provider, general or local anesthetic may be available during the procedure.